 Prior to starting BCS, Paul served as the Western Region Director for Enterprise Community Investment's Structured Finance Department.
 At Enterprise, Paul managed over $160 million in NMTC and Low Income Housing Tax Credit investment throughout the western United States.
 Paul previously worked as a developer at the Low Income Housing Institute, a nonprofit affordable housing developer in Seattle.
 Paul is a Returned Peace Corps Volunteer, having served in Jamaica from 1997 to 1999.
 Paul holds a Master of Business Administration degree from the University of Washington, and a Bachelor of Science degree from Willamette University.
 Paul currently serves on the Board of Directors of Capitol Hill Housing, a leading affordable housing and community development organization in Seattle.

 Karen joined BCS in 2011 with a focus on preparing NMTC applications for CDE clients and managing project closings on behalf of CDE and QALICB clients.

 Karen's experience includes eight years as a land use and environmental attorney at Hillis Clark Martin & Peterson in Seattle, where she counseled public entities and companies on a broad range of legal issues arising from their real estate development projects.
-Karen also served on the Council of the Historic Seattle Preservation and Development Authority from 2009 to 2014.
+Karen currently serves on the Board of Directors of Downtown Emergency Service Center, one of Seattle’s leading nonprofit providers of housing and integrated services for individuals experiencing homelessness.
 Prior to her work as an attorney, Karen worked with several nonprofit organizations in Seattle, with a focus on homelessness, affordable housing, and education.
 Karen holds a JD from the University of Washington School of Law, and a Bachelor of Arts degree from Stanford University.